 Detox is an important step in the addiction journey, but it is just the first step.
 Going through detox first ensures that a person is able to focus on treatment for their mental addiction, rather than fighting with physical cravings for methadone.

-Our inpatient rehab program at The Bluffs is based on individualized treatment planning that aims to meet each person’s unique needs.
+Our inpatient rehab program at Vertava Health of Ohio is based on individualized treatment planning that aims to meet each person’s unique needs.
 This is done with a thorough assessment and a blend of evidence-based therapies such as yoga, recreation, adventure, and behavioral therapy.

-Addiction treatment at The Bluffs takes a holistic approach to the problem of addiction.
+Addiction treatment at Vertava Health of Ohio takes a holistic approach to the problem of addiction.
 By addressing the root of addiction and nurturing a person’s mind, body, and spirit, we help struggling individuals achieve lasting recovery.

 - Centers for Disease Control — Data Brief 329